The Appalachian Trail in Georgia

 The Trail follows the southernmost segment of the Blue Ridge chain of the Appalachian Mountains, reaching elevations above 4,000 feet at several locations.
 With 50 miles of connected, maintained side trails, hiking opportunities of challenge, variety, and breath-taking views abound.

 The Trail's southern terminus, located on the summit of Springer Mountain, is marked with an Appalachian Trail plaque and white blaze.
 Forest Service Road 42 crosses the Appalachian Trail approximately one mile trail north, and provides vehicular access off of Double Head Gap Road in Gilmer County.
-Springer Mountain Summit is connected to the south by the 8.8 mile Springer Mountain Approach Trail, beginning behind the Visitors Center at Amicalola Falls State Park, of off Georgia State Highway 52.
+Springer Mountain Summit is connected to the south by the 8.8 mile Springer Mountain Approach Trail, beginning behind the Visitors Center at Amicalola Falls State Park, off Georgia State Highway 52.
 A detailed guide book with maps is available from the Appalachian Trail Conservancy’s Book Store.

 The Georgia section is very often the point where many who have the desire to thru-hike the trail begin their journey.
 It's also used by scouts, spring-breakers, section hikers, day hikers and a whole assortment of other individuals and groups.
 Because of this, it's also one of the most heavily traveled portions of the AT, especially in March and April.
 The ATC maintains a Thru-Hiker Registry to help you start your trek at the ideal time to find the experience you hope to have, minimize the impact on the environment and help make the Trail more sustainable for the future.